project-teller/obc/README.md

 - `host` - builds the code for the host machine (Linux and macOS tested, Windows probably not supported)

 [1]: https://cmake.org

+## License

+The code in this repository is licensed under the GNU General Public License, version 3.
+If you would like to use the code but the license is not suitable for you, get in touch with us for alternative licensing options.